kellsull/item-eyes/README.md

 easiest and preferred way was simply use the Routing Bracket Syntax to specify unique URI's for the various actions required.

+## Identity
+After everything else has been setup, a recent addition to the project was user account authorization and authentication.
+Microsoft provides this in ASP.NET with Identity, allowing us to scaffold in new pages for logging in, registration, logging out, etc...

+For this first step, I restructured the scaffolded Identity Area to use MVC, since the scoffolded item used Razor Pages by default.
+This was to match the current structure of the project.
+I then did basic setup for the user database, which wasn't too different from the Item databse setup.
+I supplied it with an initial account, and setup a login page.

+After that, the controllers were modified to require Authorization where necessary and a special middleware class was added to do the same for the SwaggerUI page.

 ## Future Considerations
 Plans for this project include adding more documentation so it better serves as a sample project.
 Also adding functionality via controllers and adding new data models and/or expanding existing ones.

+Further development of the Identity portion of the project is another possibility, as there are many options that can be implemented.
+Currently only logging in has been setup, and registration would be the next step to add new users.
+More complex options would be to allow for third-party service assisted signup (linking an account with google, facebook, etc.).

+With the addition of accounts, the possibility of variable data access could be worth considering as well.
+This would allow to different types of accounts and different levels of functional actions for each.

 There is a known issue which occurs during operation with EF core, where performing actions immediately (or a short time) after previous actions can cause threading issues.